-One of the best resources for pharmacists to gain this education is by taking advantage of the courses offered by TCN, as well as interacting with our educators, nurse practitioners and physicians.
-The Clinic Network (TCN) offers online training, education and support to medical professionals.
-TCN has developed sophisticated learning tools to expand the knowledge of medicinal cannabis and to develop the best practices for prescribing, ingestion, reporting and regulatory compliance.
+One of the best resources for pharmacists to gain this education is by taking advantage of the courses offered by The Clinic Network, as well as interacting with our educators, nurse practitioners and physicians.
+The Clinic Network (The Clinic Network) offers online training, education and support to medical professionals.
+The Clinic Network has developed sophisticated learning tools to expand the knowledge of medicinal cannabis and to develop the best practices for prescribing, ingestion, reporting and regulatory compliance.

 Pharmacy distribution of cannabis was part of the original draft of the 2014 medicinal cannabis regulations, before the Canadian Pharmacy Association (CPhA) successfully lobbied to have it removed.
 In 2017, the CPhA reconsidered their position and has petitioned the federal government to include pharmacists in the logistics of medicinal cannabis distribution.
 This change reflects the rapidly evolving medicinal cannabis market that has gained legitimacy as a mainstream therapy; as well as acknowledging the economic opportunity that medicinal cannabis represents.

 Yet, because pharmacists (like other health care providers) are not taught the fundamentals of cannabis, they lack the essential core knowledge required to converse about and prescribe a very complicated plant and product.
 Furthermore, most have little knowledge of the consequences of ingestion types, CBD/THC ratios, current regulations, new product development, product availability, and pricing options.
 The Clinic Network has prescribed to over 3,000 patients, and can provide the course content as well as the experience and support.